eaktan/pl_midfielders/README.md

 Analysis:
 ------------------------
-1.1 Statistical Filtering
+1.1 Statistical Filtering:

 I first, had to eliminate players that had minimal playing time througout to seasons in order to prevent "statistical noise" that may be created by late-game substitutes or youth players.
 In order to achieve this, a strict filter was applied.
 CIES Football Observatory, the biggest football analysis institution in the world, uses 1000 as its minimum limit for played minutes when including players into their statistical analysis.
 I also picked 1000 minutes for my minimum limits.
 This reduced the dataset to approximately 130 "Core Midfielders" per season, representing the true tactical backbone of the league.

-1.2 Advanced Indices
+1.2 Advanced Indices:

 Three composite indices were created to quantify distinct aspects of midfield play.
 To combine metrics with different units (e.g., yards vs. counts), Min-Max Scaling was applied across the entire 8-year pool.
 This created a consistent 0–100 benchmark:

 - Offense Index: A composite of non-penalty Expected Goals (npxG), Expected Assisted Goals (xAG), Key Passes (KP), and Passes into the Penalty Area (PPA).